The24Kings/PlayerCompassTracker/README.md

 Right-click the compass to get the prey's current Y level

 # Plans
 Add Win conditions!
 Such as, obtain a diamond, enter the nether, reach the End, etc.
+*A secret with the Spyglass :bloosh:*